UW Student Admissions and the Primate Center

 The Wisconsin Primate Research Center is not a degree-granting department at UW-Madison.
 Rather, we collaborate with other departments to provide undergraduate research experiences and graduate student training case-by-case.

 Primatology covers many scientific disciplines.
 A degree in "primatology" is not available at the UW.
 If you are interested in becoming a primatologist, you must first determine which majors or disciplines best match your particular scholarly interests.
-These fields of study can include cellular and molecular biology, immunology, psychology, zoology, anthropology, obstetrics and gynecology, physiology, genetics, veterinary medicine and other fields.
+These fields of study can include cellular and molecular biology, immunology, pathology, psychology, zoology, anthropology, obstetrics and gynecology, physiology, genetics, veterinary medicine, cell and regenerative biology and other fields.

 Once you have determined your preferred field, you must apply for entrance to the UW-Madison as an undergraduate or graduate student.